 - a.
-The Hospital Manager may at any time initiate a review of a Medical Practitioner's Accreditation or Scope of Practice where concerns or an allegation are raised about any of the following: - (i) Patient health or safety could potentially be compromised; - (ii) the rights or interests of a Patient, staff or someone engaged in or at the Facility has been adversely affected or could be infringed upon; - (iii) non-compliance with the Behavioural Standards - (iv) the Medical Practitioner's level of Competence; - (v) the Medical Practitioner's Current Fitness; - (vi) the Medical Practitioner's Performance; - (vii) compatibility with Organisational Capability and Organisational Need;
+The Medical Advisory Committee, Hospital Manager or Credentialing Officer may at any time initiate a review of a Medical Practitioner's Accreditation or Scope of Practice where concerns or an allegation are raised about any of the following: - (i) Patient health or safety could potentially be compromised; - (ii) the rights or interests of a Patient, staff or someone engaged in or at the Facility has been adversely affected or could be infringed upon; - (iii) non-compliance with the Behavioural Standards - (iv) the Medical Practitioner's level of Competence; - (v) the Medical Practitioner's Current Fitness; - (vi) the Medical Practitioner's Performance; - (vii) compatibility with Organisational Capability and Organisational Need; - (viii) the current Scope of Practice granted does not support the care or treatment sought to be undertaken by the Medical Practitioner; - (ix) confidence in the Medical Practitioner; - (x) compliance with these By-laws, including terms and conditions; - (xi) a possible ground for suspension or termination of Accreditation may have occurred;

-- (viii) the current Scope of Practice granted does not support the care or treatment sought to be undertaken by the Medical Practitioner; - (ix) confidence in the Medical Practitioner; - (x) compliance with these By-laws, including terms and conditions; - (xi) a possible ground for suspension or termination of Accreditation may have occurred; - (xii) the efficient operation of the Facility could be threatened or disrupted, the potential loss of the Facility's licence or accreditation, or the potential to bring the Facility into disrepute; - (xiii) a breach of a legislative or legal obligation of the Facility or imposed upon the Accredited Practitioner may have occurred; or - (xiv) as elsewhere defined in these By-laws. - b.
-The Hospital Manager will determine whether the process to be followed is an; - (i) Internal Review; or - (ii) External Review. - c.
-Prior to determining whether an Internal Review or External Review will be conducted, the Hospital Manager may in his or her absolute discretion meet with the Medical Practitioner, along with any other persons the Hospital Manager considers appropriate, advise of the concern or allegation raised, and invite a preliminary response from the Medical Practitioner (in writing or orally as determined by the Hospital Manager) before the Hospital Manager makes a determination whether a review will proceed, and if so, the type of review. - d.
+- (xii) the efficient operation of the Facility could be threatened or disrupted, the potential loss of the Facility's licence or accreditation, or the potential to bring the Facility into disrepute; - (xiii) a breach of a legislative or legal obligation of the Facility or imposed upon the Accredited Practitioner may have occurred; or - (xiv) as elsewhere defined in these By-laws. - b.
+The Medical Advisory Committee will determine whether the process to be followed is an; - (i) Internal Review; or - (ii) External Review. - c.
+Prior to determining whether an Internal Review or External Review will be conducted, the Medical Advisory Committee may in their absolute discretion meet with the Medical Practitioner, along with any other persons considered appropriate, advise of the concern or allegation raised, and invite a preliminary response from the Medical Practitioner (in writing or orally as determined by the Medical Advisory Committee) before a determination is made as to whether a review will proceed, and if so, the type of review. - d.
 The review may have wider terms of reference then a review of the Medical Practitioner's Accreditation or Scope of Practice. - e.
-The Hospital Manager must make a determination whether to impose an interim suspension or conditions upon the Accreditation of the Medical Practitioner pending the outcome of the review and, if imposed, there is no right of appeal from this interim decision pursuant to the By-laws. - f.
-In addition or as an alternative to conducting an internal or external review, the Hospital Manager will notify the Medical Practitioner's registration board and/or other professional body responsible for the Medical Practitioner of details of the concerns raised if required by legislation, otherwise the Hospital Manager may notify if the Hospital Manager considers it is in the interests of Patient care or safety to do so, it is in the interests of protection of the Public (including patients at other facilities) to do so, or it is considered that the registration board or professional body is more appropriate to investigate and take necessary action.
-Following the outcome of any action taken by the registration board and/or other professional body the Hospital Manager may elect to take action, or further action, under these By-laws.
+The Medical Advisory Committee must make a determination whether to impose an interim suspension or conditions upon the Accreditation of the Medical Practitioner pending the outcome of the review and, if imposed, there is no right of appeal from this interim decision pursuant to the By-laws. - f.
+In addition or as an alternative to conducting an internal or external review, the Medical Advisory Committee will notify the Medical Practitioner's registration board and/or other professional body responsible for the Medical Practitioner of details of the concerns raised if required by legislation, otherwise the Hospital may notify if it is in the interests of Patient care or safety to do so, or it is in the interests of protection of the Public (including patients at other facilities) to do so, or it is considered that the registration board or professional body is more appropriate to investigate and take necessary action.
+Following the outcome of any action taken by the registration board and/or other professional body the Hospital may elect to take action, or further action, under these By-laws.